BayesianModelingandComputationInPython/BookCode_Edition1/markdown/chp_09.md

 answer.
 It is important to differentiate this question from any others.
-During our analysis we will run into many other questions, such as data questions, modeling questions, inference questions, which answer "How should we conduct our analysis\"; but should not be confused with driving question, which is "why we are conducting our analysis\".
+During our analysis we will run into many other questions, such as data questions, modeling questions, inference questions, which answer "How should we conduct our analysis\"; but should not be confused with the driving question, which is "why we are conducting our analysis\".

 So before starting any statistical analysis, the first and foremost task